 We drove back out of the canyon, stopping frequently to absorb its natural beauty.
 Then we pushed east, passing Lake Lagunillas at 13,900 feet above sea level, and dropping down to the city of Puno on the shore of Lake Titicaca.
 At 12,500 feet of elevation, Titicaca is generally regarded as the world’s highest navigable lake for commercial craft and is the largest lake in South America.

-The following day we spent exploring the remarkable cultures that inhabit Lake Titicaca.
+The following day we spent exploring the remarkable cultures of Lake Titicaca.
 First, we visited the Uros people, who live on floating islands made of reeds.
 The islands are anchored to the bottom of the lake and typically last 60-80 years before the community builds a new island.

 Next we visited Taquile Island, whose people are famous for their textile crafts.
 We sampled the island’s culture and climbed near its high point at almost 13,300 feet (about 800 feet above the surface of the lake).
 Then we returned to our boat for the sail back to Puno.